Li-Yizhan/Li-Yizhan/docs/Music/Transcripts/LongLongTime.md

 That's what someone told me<br>
 But I don't know what it means<br>
 <br>
-'Cause I've done everything I know<br>
+Cause I've done everything I know<br>
 To try and make you mine<br>
 And I think I'm gonna love you<br>
 For a long long time<br>